DominikKoniorczyk/BackupTool/README.md

 - Saves the selected sources and destination for future backups.
 - Provides both source code and optional precompiled `.exe` for convenience.

+## Download Precompiled Executable (Windows)

+You can download the ready-to-use `.exe` from the [Releases](https://https://github.com/DominikKoniorczyk/BackupTool/releases) section.

 ## Requirements

 - C++ compiler (e.g., GCC, Clang, MSVC) if you want to build from source.